fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 ### The horrors of *any*

-Now that we have our first endpoints completed, you might notice we have used barely any TypeScript in these small examples.
+Now that we have our first endpoints completed, you might notice that we have used barely any TypeScript in these small examples.
 When examining the code a bit closer, we can see a few dangers lurking there.

 Let's add the HTTP POST endpoint *calculate* to our app: